Beanie Sigel: Post Roc-A-Fella (2007–present)

 In 2009, Sigel released his first independent album The Broad Street Bully after his contracts with Roc-A-Fella Records and Def Jam Records had expired.

-Sigel announced in 2010 he was working on his sixth studio album titled The Closure which was to be released on Universal Republic and G-Unit Records.
-However, on May 31, 2011, Sigel cancelled the album and retired from the music industry for two weeks before deciding to return and work on the album again, re-titling it The Classic.
-In 2011 Sigel signed with 50 Cent's subsidiary label G-Unit Philly and renewed his 2009 contract with G-Unit Records.
+In 2010, Sigel announced that he was working on his sixth studio album titled The Closure which was to be released on Universal Republic and G-Unit Records.
+However, on May 31, 2011, Sigel cancelled the album and retired from the music industry for two weeks, before deciding to return and work on the album again, re-titling it The Classic.
+In 2011, Sigel signed with 50 Cent's subsidiary label G-Unit Philly and renewed his 2009 contract with G-Unit Records.
 On July 13, 2011, Sigel released his first single from the album titled "B-Boy Stance".

-On March 30, 2012, Sigel told Statik Selektah on Shade 45 that he would be working on a collaborative album with his longtime close friend, the Southern rap veteran Scarface; the album was to be entitled Mac and Brad.
+On March 30, 2012, Sigel told Statik Selektah on Shade 45 that he would be working on a collaborative album with his longtime close friend, the Southern rap veteran Scarface; the album was to be called Mac and Brad.
 Scarface tweeted the announcement at the same time via mobile.
 On that same day, while distribution deals with E1, The Orchard, and Asylum were on the table, Sigel also decided to sign a distribution deal with EMI after one of his mutual friends garnered the interest of Chris Schwartz.
 Under Schwartz's guidance, Sigel released a new mixtape, followed by his studio album This Time.

-Acting career
+Acting

-Sigel first appeared in the documentary Backstage, but his first main role was in the movie State Property which spawned a sequel State Property 2.
+Sigel first appeared in the documentary Backstage, and his first main acting role was in the movie State Property which spawned a sequel State Property 2.
 He also appeared along with Kevin Hart in the 2002 film Paper Soldiers.
-Sigel released a DVD shortly after his third solo release The B. Coming titled The B. Coming of Beanie Sigel in 2005.
+Sigel released a DVD titled The B. Coming of Beanie Sigel in 2005, shortly after his third solo album release The B. Coming.

 In 2006, Sigel was interviewed in the Rap Sheet: Hip-Hop and the Cops documentary, which exposed rappers to the dossiers maintained by NYPD as part of their effort to surveil hip-hop artists and executives.
 He also auditioned for the lead role in the 2009 film Notorious.

-Sigel appeared in the 2011 film Rhyme and Punishment a documentary about hip hop artists who have served time in county jail or state/federal prison.
+Sigel appeared in the 2011 film Rhyme and Punishment, a documentary about hip-hop artists who have served time in county jail or state/federal prison.
 The film features an interview with Sigel in which he discusses his conviction and life while incarcerated.

-Controversy
+Feuds

 Jay-Z

 Sigel recorded a song dissing his former boss and mentor Jay-Z on the track "I Go Off" with 50 Cent who had signed him to his G-Unit Records label in 2009.
 On May 31, 2011, it was reported that Sigel had apologized to Jay-Z. However, in an interview with DJ Green Lantern, he said that he had never "apologized" to Jay-Z, and that he was still making music.

 In 2015, Sigel and Jay-Z reunited at the Tidal B-Sides Concert and performed together, ending the feud.